Comment on page

 Lighting should be strategically placed to illuminate indoor and outdoor living and work areas while minimizing shadows and glare.

 Strategic lighting should minimize shadows and be designed to be as glare-free as possible in all task areas to provide maximum safety.
-It also encourages ease of doing desired tasks in living areas and work in areas dedicated to work, school, and play.
+It also encourages ease of doing desired tasks in living areas and work in places dedicated to work, school, and play.

 Natural lighting: